ansys/pydpf-core/docs/source/user_guide/operators.rst

     max_diplacement = min_max.outputs.field_max()

-With this approach, you can efficiently compute the maximum displacement of a result entirely within the DPF service without transferring any data from DPF to Python until DPF arrives at the solution data you desire.
+This approach efficiently computes the maximum displacement of a result entirely within the DPF service, without transferring any data from DPF to Python until DPF arrives at the solution data that you want.

-DPF's library of operators is large and includes files reader, mathematical, geometrical or logical transformations...
-This library can be found in :ref:`ref_dpf_operators_reference` and is progressively enhanced.
+DPF's library of operators is large and includes file readers and mathematical, geometrical, and logical transformations.
+This library, found in :ref:`ref_dpf_operators_reference`, is progressively enhanced.

 Creating Operators
 ~~~~~~~~~~~~~~~~~~
 Each operator is of type :ref:`ref_operator`.
-An Operator's instance
+You can create an instance
-can be created in Python with any of the derived class available in the
+in Python with any of the derived classes available in the
 package :ref:`ref_operators_package` or directly with the class :ref:`ref_operator`
-using the internal name string (see :ref:`ref_dpf_operators_reference`) indicating the operator type.
+using the internal name string that indicates the operator type.
+For more information, see :ref:`ref_dpf_operators_reference`).

 For example, to create the displacement operator, use: